saishaddai/Personal-Notes/study/OOP-Notes.md

 A module has a single, well-defined responsibility or purpose.
 Example: A class that only handles user authentication.

-Benefits of High Cohesion:
+## Benefits of High Cohesion:

-Clarity: Easier to understand what a module does, as it has a clear purpose.
+**Clarity**: Easier to understand what a module does, as it has a clear purpose.
-Reusability: Highly cohesive modules can often be reused in different contexts.
+**Reusability**: Highly cohesive modules can often be reused in different contexts.
-Maintainability: Changes to a module are easier to implement since its responsibilities are well-defined.
+**Maintainability**: Changes to a module are easier to implement since its responsibilities are well-defined.

-Relationship Between Coupling and Cohesion
+## Relationship Between Coupling and Cohesion
-Ideal Design: The best software design achieves high cohesion within modules and low coupling between them.
+**Ideal Design**: The best software design achieves high cohesion within modules and low coupling between them.
 This combination leads to systems that are easier to understand, maintain, and extend.
-Trade-offs: Sometimes, achieving high cohesion may lead to tighter coupling.
+**Trade-offs**: Sometimes, achieving high cohesion may lead to tighter coupling.
 However, careful design can often mitigate this issue by using interfaces and design patterns.